jolocom/jolocom-lib/docs/introduction.rst

 The Jolocom protocol is build using the following core components:

-* `Hierarchical Deterministic Key Derivation <https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki>`_ enables pseudonymous, context specific interactions through the creation of and control over multiple identities
+* `Hierarchical Deterministic Key Derivation <https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki>`_ enables pseudonymous, context specific interactions through the creation of and control over multiple identities.

-* `Decentralized Identifiers <https://w3c-ccg.github.io/did-spec/>`_ (DIDs) are associated with each identity and used for the management of these identities
+* `Decentralized Identifiers <https://w3c-ccg.github.io/did-spec/>`_ (DIDs) are associated with each identity and used during most interaction flows explore later, such as authentication or data exchange.

-* `Verifiable Credentials <https://w3c.github.io/vc-data-model/>`_ are cryptographically verifiable and allow for an easily consumable way of attaching attribute information to identities
+* `Verifiable Credentials <https://w3c.github.io/vc-data-model/>`_ are digitally signed attestations issued by an identity.
+The specification ca be used to develop a simple way of associating attribute information with identifiers.

-* A distributed backend architecture (IPFS, Ethereum) provides the Jolocom identity solution with accessibility, resiliency, and immutability
+* A public, censorship resistent, decentralized network for anchoring and resolving user identifiers, (currently IPFS for storage, and Ethereum for aiding resolution)

-.. warning:: Please be aware that the Jolocom library is work in progress.
-Also, we are currently running on the Ethereum testnet Rinkeby.
-Please do not transfer any real ether to your created addresses.
+.. warning:: Please be aware that the Jolocom library is still in early stages, we are currently anchoring all identities on the Rinkeby testnet.

+  Please do not transfer any real ether to your Jolocom identity.

 **Interaction Flows Visualized**

-Coming soon.
+We are currently working on diagrams to illustrate the main interaction flows, coming soon.

 #########################
 The Jolocom Library at a Glance